adelriosantiago/adelriosantiago-blog/my-swot/eng.md

 We are the CEO of our own lives!

-> You are the CEO of your own life, you are the captain of your ship, you are the commander. - Extract from [Source](https://www.awakenthegreatnesswithin.com/)
+> You are the CEO of your own life, you are the captain of your ship, you are the commander. - From [this blog](https://www.awakenthegreatnesswithin.com/)

+### SWOT

 |                 | Helpful | Harmful |
 | --------------- | ------- | ------- |